Pro-Level Guide: How to Use Diamond Polishing Pads Like a Contractor

 How to turn granite into polished granite?

-Start with 50–100 grit metal bond pads to grind and level the surface, removing saw marks and surface irregularities.
-Progress systematically through 200, 400, 800, and 1500 grit resin bond pads, spending adequate time at each stage to fully remove the scratches from the previous grit.
+Start with 50–100 grit metal bond pads to grind and level the surface.
+Progress through 200, 400, 800, and 1500 grit resin bond pads.
+The final 3000 grit stage produces the mirror-like finish.
+Maintain continuous water flow throughout.

 50–100